lemon24/reader/CONTRIBUTING.rst

 Include tests that cover any code changes you make.
 Make sure the test fails without your patch.
-Run the tests as described below.
+Run the tests and type checking as described below.

 Update any relevant documentation pages and docstrings;
 see :ref:`documentation` for details.